huaweicloud/terraform-provider-huaweicloud/docs/resources/mapreduce_cluster.md

 * `tags` - (Optional, Map, ForceNew) Specifies the key/value pairs to associate with the cluster.

 The `nodes` block supports:

+* `flavor` - (Required, String, ForceNew) Specifies the instance specifications for each nodes in node group.
   Changing this will create a new MapReduce cluster resource.

 * `node_number` - (Required, Int) Specifies the number of nodes for the node group.